Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Each situation requires careful legal analysis to identify all potential sources of liability and ensure that injured victims receive full compensation for their losses.

-In an amputation injury case, proving liability hinges on demonstrating the following elements:
+In an amputation case, proving liability hinges on demonstrating the following elements:

 Proving these elements requires solid evidence, such as eyewitness testimony, accident reports, medical records, and expert testimony.

-For workers’ compensation claims, you must report the injury to your employer within 45 days and file a claim within three years from the date of your accident or two years from receiving your last benefit payment, whichever is later.
+Per the Illinois Workers’ Compensation Act (820 ILCS 305/6), for work-related amputations, you must report the injury to your employer within 45 days, and file a claim with the Illinois Workers’ Compensation Commission (IWCC) within three years of the injury or two years from the last benefit payment, whichever is later.

 If you or someone close to you has suffered an amputation due to a workplace injury, it’s crucial to know the types of compensation available.